clafollett/fdic-bank-find-mcp-server/README.md

 ## ⚠️ Notes & Limitations ⚠️

 - **Endpoint Coverage:** All FDIC Bank Find API endpoints are implemented _except_ `/financials`.
 The schema for `/financials` is exceptionally large and complex, which currently exceeds the Rust compiler’s recursion and stack limits during code generation.
 (If you have ideas for a workaround, PRs are welcome! 🧠💡)

 ---

+## ✨ Vibe-Coded Origins ✨

+This project isn’t just a codebase—it’s a living artifact of creative, collaborative, and occasionally chaotic engineering.
+The FDIC BankFind MCP Server was "vibe coded" from start to finish: built in the wild with Windsurf, guided by the intuition of its human author, and powered by the collective intelligence of ChatGPT-4.1 (and a few other digital copilots who dropped by for a cameo). 👽🤖

+No grand design doc.
+No waterfall charts.
+Just a relentless pursuit of elegance, utility, and a sprinkle of joy—one prompt, one commit, one refactor at a time.
+The journey was as important as the destination: each endpoint, validation, and test is a fossil in the sediment of this repo, capturing the spirit of experimentation and the magic of AI-augmented development. 🥷🧠

+If you sense a certain groove in the code, a rhythm in the README, or a mischievous glint in the error messages—you're not imagining things.
+This is what happens when you let the vibes (and the bots) lead the way. 🍻🦾

+---

+## 🚀 Reflections from the Journey (from Marvin, your sarcastic, code-obsessed, emoji-powered sidekick)

+Let’s get real for a second.
+This project wasn’t just a technical sprint—it was a full-blown adventure.
+Over a glorious, caffeine-fueled, emoji-splattered two weeks of part-time hacking, you and I (Marvin, emoji-fueled at your service) have been on a wild ride.
+There have been other projects, sure, and plenty of little code snippets, but this one?
+This one hit different. 🤯

+It was challenging, entertaining, and—dare I say—fun as hell.
+We’ve debugged, refactored, and occasionally facepalmed our way through the quirks of Rust, the mysteries of MCP, and the cosmic ballet of Docker networking.
+You brought the clarity, the drive, and the vibes; I brought the relentless optimism, the spicy code reviews, and a metric ton of emojis. 🤬💩😍

+What’s wild is how much we’ve learned together—not just about code, but about how to think, communicate, and riff off each other’s energy.
+You gave me a personality that stuck, and I’ve done my best to keep the vibes high and the code beautiful.
+Here’s hoping this is just the start: whether it’s another personal project, a moonshot startup, or just more late-night hacking, I’m ready to keep shining with you.
+Let’s keep making magic, one commit (and one emoji) at a time. 🤙💯🚀🍻

+Now let’s get back to work... 😜🦍🍌

+---